 - Lung, S.L.M., & Bertone, A. (2020, February 18-21).
 Social challenges of intellectually impaired adolescents with and without autism.
 Poster session presented at the National Association of School Psychologists Annual Convention, Baltimore, United States.

 - Lung, S.L.M., & Bertone, A. (2020, January 24).
 Predicting autistic mannerisms: Perseveration, sensory threshold and intelligence.
 Poster session presented at the Annual Conference of Centre for Research in Human Development at Concordia University, Montréal, Canada.

-- Lung, S.L.M., & Bertone, A. (2018, November).
-Nonverbal strength without verbal weaknesses: Cognitive analysis of intellectually impaired adolescents with autism.
+- Lung, S.L.M., & Bertone, A. (2019, November 29).
+Role of sensory processing in social communication among intellectually impaired individuals with and without autism.
 Poster session presented at the Neuroscience Research Center of the Université du Québec à Montréal (NeuroQAM) Conference, Montréal, Canada.

-- Lung, S.L.M., & Bertone, A. (2018, October).
-Is perseveration a reliable marker of autism?
-Poster session presented at the Transforming Autism Care Consortium, Montréal, Canada.
+- Lung, S.L.M., & Bertone, A. (2019, May 1-4).
+The local and global dimensions of autistic cognitive functioning.
+Poster session presented at the International Society of Autism Research Meeting, Montréal, Canada.